 “After working with his therapy team he was saying their names and retaining information, which was such a big achievement for him,” said Barb.

 “He started to talk more, saying the right words and correcting himself when he makes a mistake.
 We can’t stop him from talking at home now, which is such a big difference and a delight to see.”

-Barb explained that there are still barriers that affect many Aboriginal families in approaching service providers.
+Barb explained that there are still barriers that affect many Aboriginal families, like her own, in approaching service providers.

 “Families can feel nervous about other people coming in to their homes.
 They can feel shame about having a child with a diagnosis and judged when others don’t understand why their child is acting a certain way.
 There are often also fears regarding the Department of Child Protection and being perceived as a bad parent,” said Barb.

 “I think building rapport and trust is key to engaging with Aboriginal and Torres Strait Islander families, and will help them open up, put the time in, and ensure consistency in services for their child.”